CLaughter/liri-node-app/README.md

 In the event a user does not specify a move title, song or artist, the app will default to a given output.

-Laughter developed this app as a coding bootcamp assignment.
+CLaughter developed this app as a coding bootcamp assignment.

 Link to project: